dhmay/jamstats/README.md

     <img src="https://github.com/dhmay/jamstats/blob/main/resources/jamstats_logo.png" width="300">
 </p>

 Tools for doing statistics and making plots on data from the [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard).
 Read in completed game files or connect to a running scoreboard.
-Write plots out PDF files or start a webserver that anyone on the network can connect to to view plots.
+Write plots out as PDF files, or start a webserver that anyone on the network can connect to to view plots.

 Various installation options, including a Windows executable that can build plots without using the command line.
 Supports both v4.x and v5.x scoreboard versions.